Yellowen/Owrang/docs/user/setup/docs.user.setup.accounting.md

 Unlike Balance sheet accounts, Profit and Loss accounts (or PL accounts) do not represent net worth (assets), but rather represent the amount of money spent and collected in servicing customers during the period.
 Hence at the beginning and end of your Fiscal Year, they become zero.

-In ERPNext it is easy to create a Profit and Loss analysis chart.
+In Owrang it is easy to create a Profit and Loss analysis chart.
 An example of a Profit and Loss analysis chart is given below: